West Frankfort Cardinals: History

-In 1949, the Cardinals became charter members of the Mississippi–Ohio Valley League.
+In 1949, the Cardinals continued play and became charter members of the Mississippi–Ohio Valley League after a league name change.
 The Illinois State League changed names after the Belleville franchise was replaced in the six–team league by the Paducah Chiefs, based in Kentucky.
 The Cardinals remained an affiliate of the St. Louis Cardinals and finished the Mississippi–Ohio Valley League regular season with a 71–49 record and qualified for the playoffs.
-The Cardinals placed 2nd in the regular season standings under manager Robert Stanton, finishing 4.0 games behind the 1st place Centralia Cubs.
+The Cardinals placed second in the regular season standings under manager Robert Stanton, finishing 4.0 games behind the first place Centralia Cubs.
 In the first round of the playoffs, West Frankfort was defeated by eventual champion Paducah 3 games to 0.
 Season attendance in 1949 was 24,140.

-In their final season of play, the West Frankfort Cardinals again placed 2nd and qualified for the Mississippi–Ohio Valley League playoffs.
-As the Mississippi–Ohio Valley League expanded to an eight–team league, West Frankfort had a 72–47 record under manager Robert Stanton, finishing 9.0 games behind the 1st place Centralia Sterlings.
+In their final season of play, the West Frankfort Cardinals again placed second and qualified for the Mississippi–Ohio Valley League playoffs.
+As the Mississippi–Ohio Valley League expanded to an eight–team league, West Frankfort had a 72–47 record under manager Robert Stanton, finishing 9.0 games behind the first place Centralia Sterlings.
 West Frankfort played their final games in losing in the first round 3 games to 0 to the Paducah Chiefs.
-After season attendance of 20,910, 7th in the league, the franchise folded after the 1950 season.
-West Frankford was not replaced in the 1951 season, as the Mississippi–Ohio Valley League reduced to six teams.
+After 1950 season attendance of 20,910, seventh in the league, the franchise folded.

-West Frankford has not hosted another minor league team.
+West Frankfort was not replaced in the 1951 season, as the Mississippi–Ohio Valley League reduced to six teams.
+West Frankfort has not hosted another minor league team.

 On August 30, 2008, the Southern Illinois Miners of the independent Frontier League, based in nearby Marion, Illinois, honored the West Frankfort Cardinals during their game.